-In general terms, inflammation is the response of tissues or cells to injury, irritation, or infection.
+In general terms, inflammation in the lungs is the response of tissues or cells to injury, irritation, or infection.

-In the dog, most cases of pneumonia are caused by a bacterial infection.
-The most common bacteria that cause pneumonia in the dog are Bordetella bronchiseptica and Streptococcus species.
-Other bacteria may include Pasteurella multocida, Pseudomonas aeruginosa, Klebsiella pneumoniae, E. coli and Mycoplasma species.
+More specifically, most cases of pneumonia in dogs are caused by a bacterial infection.
+The most common bacteria that cause pneumonia in dogs are Bordetella bronchiseptica and Streptococcus species.
+Other bacteria may include Pasteurella multocida, Pseudomonas species, Klebsiella pneumoniae, Escherichia coli, Staphylococcus species, and Mycoplasma species.

-Bordetella bronchiseptica is highly contagious and may spread easily to other dogs.
-It usually causes 'kennel cough', an infection of the trachea and bronchi, but can spread deeper into the lungs, especially in young or old dogs, or dogs with immune system compromise.
+B. bronchiseptica is highly contagious and may spread easily to other dogs.
+It usually causes 'kennel cough', an infection of the trachea and bronchi, but can spread deeper into the lungs, especially in young or old dogs, or dogs with a compromised immune system.
 Most other causes of bacterial pneumonia are not particularly contagious to other dogs.

 Sometimes, dogs develop bacterial pneumonia as a secondary infection.
-In some of these cases, the primary or underlying cause is a viral infection such as parainfluenza or canine adenovirus type-2.
+In some of these cases, the primary or underlying cause is a viral infection, such as influenza, parainfluenza, or canine adenovirus type-2.
 In other cases, irritants such as tobacco smoke, smog, or other inhaled pollutants may be the underlying cause that predisposed the dog to a bacterial infection.

 Are there any risk factors for developing bacterial pneumonia?

-Dogs that have bacterial pneumonia usually have a high fever, have difficulty breathing, have decreased exercise tolerance (tire easily), are lethargic, and have a cough.
-Other symptoms that may be present include a nasal discharge, loud breathing, rapid breathing, weight loss, anorexia and dehydration.
+Dogs that have bacterial pneumonia usually have a high fever, difficulty breathing, decreased exercise tolerance (tire easily), are lethargic, and/or have a cough.
+Other signs that may be present include a nasal discharge, loud breathing, rapid breathing, weight loss, anorexia, and dehydration.

 How is bacterial pneumonia diagnosed?

-A CBC and biochemistry profile will assess the general health of your dog, and specific blood or fecal tests may be recommended to rule out parasitic diseases such as heartworm or lungworm.
+• CBC and biochemistry profile.
+These blood tests will assess the general health of your dog, and specific blood or fecal tests may be recommended to rule out parasitic diseases such as heartworm or lungworm.
 Specific blood tests to rule out serious metabolic diseases may be necessary.

-Thoracic radiography (chest X-ray) often shows characteristic changes in the lungs, and may be helpful to eliminate other types of heart or lung disease.
+• Thoracic radiography (chest X-ray).
+Radiographs often show characteristic changes in the lungs and may be helpful in eliminating other types of heart or lung disease.

-Cytology using bronchoscopy and/or tracheal lavage.
-A bronchoscope is used to directly examine the inner surfaces of the airways in an anesthetized dog.
-After completing the visual examination, cytology samples, or samples of the cells lining the bronchi and bronchioles can be collected for microscopic examination and for bacterial culture and sensitivity testing.
-Alternatively, cytology samples may be collected using a technique called tracheal lavage, in which a small amount of sterile saline is flushed into the airways and then retrieved; the collected material will contain mucus and cells from within the lung tissue, which can be examined microscopically or cultured for bacterial organisms.
+• Cytology using bronchoscopy.
+A small fiber-optic camera, called a bronchoscope, is used to directly examine the inner surfaces of the airways in an anesthetized dog.
+After completing the visual examination, cytology samples (samples of the cells lining the bronchi and bronchioles) can be collected for microscopic examination and for bacterial culture and sensitivity testing.

 What is the treatment for bacterial pneumonia?

 The appropriate antibiotic treatment is determined by the results of the culture and sensitivity tests.
-These tests identify the specific bacterial species causing the infection and which antibiotics will combat this infection.
+These tests identify the specific bacterial species causing the infection and which type of antibiotics will combat this infection.
 Since the results of culture and sensitivity testing will not be available immediately, your veterinarian may begin treatment with a broad-spectrum antibiotic, such as doxycycline (Vibramycin®) or amoxicillin (Amoxi-Tabs®, Amoxi-Drops® or Robamox®), while awaiting the test results.
 It may be necessary to change the medication once the results are available.
 Your veterinarian will choose the appropriate antibiotics for your dog's particular situation.

-If the pet is suffering from respiratory distress or is dehydrated or anorexic, hospitalization for oxygen therapy and/or intravenous fluids and medications may be necessary.
+If your dog has respiratory distress or is dehydrated or anorexic (complete loss of appetite), hospitalization for oxygen therapy and/or intravenous fluids and medications may be necessary.

 Your veterinarian may also recommend several daily sessions of brief exercise to help loosen secretions and promote coughing out of inflammatory debris.
-Another helpful home treatment is to place the dog in a closed bathroom with a warm shower running for about 15 minutes up to 3 times per day.
-This increase in humidity has the effect of thinning out the mucus in the airways so that it is coughed up more readily.
 Apart from these short sessions, your dog's activity should be restricted.
+Another helpful home treatment is to place your dog in a closed bathroom with a warm shower running for about 15 minutes up to three times per day.
+This increase in humidity has the effect of thinning out the mucus in the airways so that it is coughed up more readily (see handout "Techniques for Nebulization and Coupage in Dogs" for more information).